JMazurkiewicz/TinDox/server/README.md

 ### Easy way: use `dpkg`

 Go to [release page](https://github.com/JMazurkiewicz/TinDox/releases) and download latest `TinDoxServer.deb`.
-Then go to your download folder and do these steps:
+Then go to your `Downloads` directory and do these steps:

 ```sh
 sudo dpkg -i TinDoxServer.deb